 Understanding Encapsulation in Programming

-3. Flexibility and Maintainability: Changes to the internal workings of a class do not affect other parts of the program as long as the interface remains consistent.
-This encapsulation aspect facilitates easier maintenance and enhancement of the system over time.
+3. Flexibility and Maintainability: Changes to the internal logic of a class do not affect other parts of the application, provided the external interface remains unchanged.
+This allows developers to maintain and update the system without disrupting other components.

-4. Reduction of Complexity and Increase in Clarity: Encapsulation helps in organizing the code better, making it more readable and easier to understand.
-This is especially beneficial in large codebases and team environments.
+4. Reduction of Complexity and Increase in Clarity: By organizing code through encapsulation, developers can reduce complexity, making the codebase more readable and maintainable.
+This is especially beneficial in large-scale projects.

 Basic Example: The Car Class